-One large study in China showed that people with low selenium levels had a significantly higher prevalence of thyroid disease, such as hypothyroidism, thyroiditis, and an enlarged thyroid, compared to those with normal levels (
+One large study in China showed that people with low selenium levels had a significantly higher prevalence of thyroid diseases, such as hypothyroidism, thyroiditis, and enlarged thyroid, compared to those with regular levels (

 This highlights the importance of getting adequate selenium intake.
 Just one Brazil nut per day should deliver enough selenium to maintain proper thyroid function (

-As well as ensuring proper thyroid function, selenium may improve symptoms in people who have disorders of the thyroid.
+As well as ensuring proper thyroid function, selenium may improve symptoms in people who have thyroid disorders.

 Studies have shown that supplementing with selenium may improve thyroid function and delay the progression of some symptoms in people with this disease.
 However, more research is needed (